rdnajac/cpp-sandbox/docs/index.md

 # A Tour of C++

+During my time at Columbia University, I had the privilege of taking [Bjarne Stroustrup's](https://www.stroustrup.com/) course, "Design using C++".
+Now that I have graduated, I've decided to compile all of my notes into a comprehensive guide.
+This document serves as an easy reference to accompany the repository of code snippets and examples I have been developing.

 ## Attribution

 The material in this document is based on concepts and information from:
 Stroustrup, B. (2022).
 A Tour of C++ (C++ In-Depth Series) (3rd ed.).
 Addison-Wesley Professional.

 ## Table of Contents